drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Freemuxlet.rst

 Popscle Pileup
 ^^^^^^^^^^^^^^^^
+.. admonition:: |:stopwatch:| Expected Resource Usage
+  :class: note

+  ~3-4h using a total of 91Gb memory when using 5 threads for the full :ref:`Test Dataset <TestData>` which contains ~20,982 droplets of 13 multiplexed donors,

 First we will need to identify the number of reads from each allele at each of the common SNP location:

 .. code-block:: bash